 “Huh…” was all Arzon could say before his cold, lifeless body collapsed onto the ground.

 “I don’t believe it only took one shot.
 It was so easy to kill him,” Sabra laughed, lightly kicking the body in front of him.
 “But I suppose that’s the true power of an Elemental.
 I must say you’ve done well so far Blaze Aliené.”

 “Now wasn’t that fun.
 You are no longer tied down to the foolish idea of saving the world.
 Now you can do whatever you desire,” Sabra stated as he walked towards Blaze.
-“Not that you even have to capability to think for yourself anymore.
+“Not that you even have the capability to think for yourself anymore.
 You really don’t have any other choice but to follow my every order.”

 Blaze’s emotionless eyes did not watch Sabra as he approached, he just blankly stared at nothing as Sabra walked behind him.

 “Not too much longer now until my plan succeeds.
-Soon all those who caused you pain will suffer.”
-Sabra laughed, placing his arm around Blaze.
+Soon all those who caused you pain will suffer,” Sabra laughed, placing his arm around Blaze.
 “Isn’t that right, Lord Aliené?”